 MED: Talent adds SDS-PAGE loading buffer to the wells of the plates.

 Question: How long does it take for the cells to lyse before they’re moved to the centrifuge tubes?

+Answer: It takes 5 min for the cells to lyse.

 Next, transfer the cell lysate from the 24-well plate to 1.5 milliliter centrifuge tubes [1].
 Boil the samples at 100 degrees Celsius for 10 minutes [2].